 The operational revenue for the Library is based on two major sources of funding, the Public Library Fund (PLF) and two local property tax levies.
 The PLF is an amount which the State of Ohio appropriates in their biennium budget to support libraries throughout Ohio.
-The PLF appropriation is currently based on 1.68% of the State's General Fund Revenues (GFR).
+The biennium budget was passed during 2019 for the 2019-2020 biennium.
+The first six months of 2019 were based on 1.68% of the State's General Fund Revenues (GFR).
+As per the state's budget for the 2019-2020 biennium effective July 2019, the PLF appropriation is currently based on 1.70% of the State's General Fund Revenues (GFR).
 Each county receives a portion of this allocation, which is further allocated to the libraries in the county.